 If you are wiped out after spending the day with your grandchildren, perhaps you need to explore some senior fitness strategies.
 These seven disciplines are perfect for giving you more energy and stamina, so you can chase that toddler and play catch with a Little Leaguer.
 I've tried all but tai chi and found that they are all relatively easy and enjoyable.
 Click on each link for more information.
 Also take a look at my tips for making any exercise more effective

 that you can enjoy with or without the grandchildren.
-(Of course, you should consult your doctor before beginning any fitness program.
+(Of course, you should consult your doctor before beginning any fitness program.)

 © Kristian Sekulic | Dreamstime.com

 When I was working full-time, yoga was the only exercise class that I could look forward to and enjoy at the end of a workday.
 While it is great for building strength and increasing flexibility, it is also slow-paced and low-impact, which is probably why it's a favorite senior fitness activity.
 Most of us can benefit from yoga's emphasis on breathing techniques.
 Yoga classes typically include relaxing music; some even use aromatherapy.
 Class usually closes with wonderful relaxation exercises.
 If you are out of shape, it's easy to work at a low level.
 If you are in good condition, you will still find some of the poses challenging.

 Photo © Junial / Dreamstime